 The additional five courses are made up of electives, of which three must be Master's-level economics courses, for a total of eight economics courses.
 For the remaining two electives, students may choose to take additional economics courses or two approved electives from outside the department.
-Please contact an advisor to view sample course plans.
+Please contact an advisor to should you need assistance.

 In addition to the standard MA in Economics track, students may also pursue a combined degree through the UB School of Law or UB Graduate School of Education orother Masters programs.
 Please contact an advisor before registering for courses to discuss these options.